Prepping for Your First Goats

 B Complex

-A boost of B vitamins for sick goats which stimulates and helps maintain rumen function.
+A boost of B vitamins for sick goats will stimulate and help maintain rumen function.

 More about this: http://www.tennesseemeatgoats.com/articles2/BVitamins06.html